A Celtic Pilgrimage

 with Molly Maguire

-A 12-day, 11-night journey guided by an experienced shaman -- explore sacred sites, ancient traditions, and the wild beauty of Ireland.
+A 10-day, 9-night journey guided by an experienced shaman -- explore sacred sites, ancient traditions, and the wild beauty of Ireland.

 The majesty of the Emerald Isle can only be felt through living it, as the wonder and enchantment resides in the land, the people, and the spirits of the place.

-This 12-day, 11-night tour will include a mix of sacred ceremony, history, arts, and tourism.
-We will start with a few days in Dublin, and then head to the counties of Kildare, Armagh, Louth, and Meath, along the eastern side of the country, staying in bed and breakfasts along the way.
-In addition to ceremony, we will connect with local Irish guides to learn about the land of our ancestors while visiting both well-known sites such as Newgrange and the Hill of Tara, as well as ones known to locals well off the beaten track.
-We will also do some deliciously touristy activities, such as attending a River Dance performance and a tour of the historic Guinness storeroom, with some free time to explore your own curiosities.
+This 10-day, 9-night tour will include a mix of sacred ceremony, history, arts, and tourism.
+We will start with a day in Dublin, and then head to the counties of Kildare, Armagh, Louth, and Meath, along the eastern side of the country, staying in bed and breakfasts along the way.
+In addition to ceremony, we will connect with local Irish guides to learn about the land of our ancestors while visiting both well-known sites such as Newgrange and the Hill of Slane, as well as ones known to locals well off the beaten track.
+At the end of the pilgrimage we return to Dublin where you can choose stay on for some deliciously touristy activities, such as attending a Riverdance performance or a tour of the famous exhibition at the Guinness storehouse.

 During our time together, we will connect with the unseen magic.
 We will visit holy waters, famous hills, ruins, and sacred sites, both public and private.
 This trip is a wonderful opportunity to be with ancestral lands while seeing the country of Ireland through the eyes of those who live there.
 It will be a profound experience, one filled with charm, joy, and stunning beauty.